StegSchreck/AngularCV/DEPLOYMENT_ON_AWS.md

   <img src="https://github.com/StegSchreck/AngularCV/blob/master/src/assets/img/AngularCV_Deployment.png" width="450px">
 </p>

+After you forked this project and adjusted it to your needs (configured with your data), you might want to deploy it in order to make it available to everyone.

 ## Deployment to production
-After you cloned/forked this project and adjusted it to your needs (and configuring with your data), you might want to deploy it in order to make it available to anyone.

 This is a little guide of how to deploy this Angular project to AWS using an AWS CodePipeline and a S3 Bucket.
 You still can deploy it in a different way.
 This is only a suggestion.